friendly/genridge/README.md

   ellipse of the estimated coefficients.
 - `pairs.ridge()`: All pairwise bivariate ridge trace plots
 - `plot3d.ridge()`: 3D ridge trace plots with ellipsoids
+- `plot.precision()`: Plots a measure of precsion vs. one of shrinkage

 In addition, the `pca()` method for `"ridge"` objects transforms the coefficients and covariance matrices of a ridge object from predictor